zlogic/mendix-docs/content/en/docs/developerportal/portfolio-management/integrate-with-jira.md

 2. Go to the [Settings](/developerportal/portfolio-management/portfolio-settings/) page.
 3. Go to the **Integrations** tab.
 4. Click **+Link Projects**.
-2. In the pop-up dialog box, search for and select the Jira projects you want to link to your portfolio.
+5. In the pop-up dialog box, search for and select the Jira projects you want to link to your portfolio.
-3. Once your selection is complete, click **Done**.
+6. Once your selection is complete, click **Done**.

 The Jira projects that you added appear on the **Linked Projects** list in the **Jira Configuration** section.

+* Project icon – This is the icon of the linked Jira project.
+* **Name** – This is the name of the linked Jira project.
+* **Key** – This is the key of the linked Jira project and clicking it will take you to the Jira project page.
+* Unlink button – By clicking **⨉**, you can unlink this Jira project from your portfolio.

-## Managing Jira Epics
+## Unlinking a Jira Project

-Once you have linked Jira projects to your portfolio, you can add epics of these projects to your initiatives.
-* Each initiative cannot add more than 20 Jira epics.
-* External users cannot add Jira epics.

-### Adding Jira Epics

-To add Jira epics to an initiative, go to initiatives overview page and open the initiative side pane.
-Under the epics group table, you can see the Jira epics section and **+ Add Jira Epics** button.

-{{% alert color="info" %}}To add Jira epics to your initiative you need to have linked Jira projects with some epics to your portfolio first.{{% /alert %}}

-1. Click on **+ Add Jira Epics** button
-2. In the pop-up window, first select a Jira project.
-3. Then, search for your Jira epics by its full key or summary.
-4. Select epics you want to add.
-5. Click add button.

-Now you should be able to see your added epics in the initiative side pane.
+{{% alert color="warning" %}}
+After you unlink a project, all epics added from that project will also be removed from initiatives as well.

-{{% alert color="info" %}}Mendix and Jira epics each have seperate limits of 20.{{% /alert %}}
+{{% /alert %}}

+1. Open the portfolio you want to integrate with Jira.
+2. Go to the [Settings](/developerportal/portfolio-management/portfolio-settings/) page.
+3. Go to the **Integrations** tab.
+4. For the Jira project that you wnat to unlick, click **⨉** at the end of the row.